Skip to content

 • Linux: uname -r

-• Windows: Open cmd command (hold Win key + r, enter cmd and press Enter), enter winver to get system version information
+• Windows: Run cmd command (hold down Win key + r, type cmd and press Enter), then type winver to get the system version information

-After installation, the SCheck directory list is approximately as follows:
+After installation, the SCheck directory structure is roughly as follows:

 ├── [ 6] custom.rules.d